Also known as: Tails Adventure (US/EU box art), Tails' Adventure (Sonic Generations list of Sonic games)

 |These arrows would presumably appear on either side of the selected option.|

-It's also worth nothing that one of the game's music tracks, a short continue screen-like tune, can only be heard by using the Radio item's cut-down sound test.
+It's also worth noting that one of the game's music tracks, a short continue screen-like tune, can only be heard by using the Radio item's cut-down sound test.
 Considering all the other tracks that play on the Radio are used normally, it seems quite likely that that music was originally meant to be used on this screen.

 In the final game, the Wrench item has only one use: switching the direction of the conveyor belts in Battle Fortress.
 It actually has one other function, though: If Tails uses it while standing on one of the cannons in Coco Island, the cannon will temporarily flip to face the other direction, complete with an otherwise-unused animation.
 It will turn back around after a few seconds, so it's not really clear how this was supposed to be useful.